Sonchus asper (Spiny Sowthistle)

 Where to buy native seed and plants ↓

-Photos courtesy Peter M. Dziuk, taken in Anoka county including the public flower garden in Circle Pines.
+Photos by Peter M. Dziuk, taken in Anoka county including the public flower garden in Circle Pines.

 Have you seen this plant in Minnesota, or have any other comments about it?